Folomarco/us-bank-bond-fair-value/README.md

 ```
 ## Environment

+## Environment

-The code requires Python and the packages listed in `requirements.txt`.
+The code was developed and tested with Python 3.10.2.

-Install the dependencies with:
+Install the required packages with:

 ```bash
 pip install -r requirements.txt
 ```
+Install the dependencies with:

 ## Execution